-When a company makes an exit (is sold or goes public), all investors entitled to the amounts received pro rata to their holding (excluding permitted expenses set out in the relevant investment agreement).
+In the event of a company exit (the company is sold or goes public), investors are entitled to the amounts received pro rata to their holding (excluding permitted expenses set out in the relevant investment agreement).
 However, profit is not guaranteed at a liquidity event (exit).
-Below, we have listed three different scenarios for how funds will be allocated in case of a liquidity event:

 Successful Exit with Profit